Poojavpatel/dsa/README.md

 - For a tree that look likes linked list, BFS queue will always have one thing at a time in queue, using DFS in such cases will take up more space in call stack
 - For a Binary search tree, **InOrder traversal we get all nodes in underlying order**, like arrows bringing them all down
 - In such cases **InOrder returns like sorted array**
-- **PreOrder can be used to export a tree and can be easily reconstructed**
+- **PreOrder can be used to export a binary tree and can be easily reconstructed**

 ---